vk-cs/docs-public/docs/en/networks/vnet/instructions/net/net.md

 1. In management console, go to **Virtual networks** → **Networks**.
 1. Click the **Create** button.
 1. Set the network name.
+1. Select SDN: `Sprut` (default) or `Neutron`.
+The choice is available for projects where both SDN types are enabled.

+    {note:info}

+    SDN Neutron in VK Cloud is being deprecated and cannot be enabled for new projects.
+Also, SDN Neutron is not used in the [availability zone](/en/intro/start/concepts/architecture#az) `PA2`.

+    {/note}

 1. (Optional) Enable the **Internet access** option to access the VM in the network from the Internet.
 Internet access is required for VPN, SNAT.
 1. (Optional) Enable the **Access to VK Cloud services** option to connect [Shadow port](../../concepts/ips-and-inet#shadow_port) to the network.
 This option allows you to locate Kubernetes clusters in private networks without internet access.
 This option is available if the Shadow port is added to the project and internet access is disabled for the network.